 The Board has established a Compensation Committee.
-The Compensation Committee is currently composed of Messrs.
-Cademartori, Pastino and Stevens.
+The Compensation Committee is currently composed of Messrs., Pastino Stevens and Ward.
+Mr. Ward serves as Chairman of the Compensation Committee.
 As determined by the Board, each of the members of the Compensation Committee is an Independent Director.
-Mr. Cademartori, who currently serves as the Chairman of the Compensation Committee, has determined to not stand for re-election to the Board at the Meeting.
-The Board and the Nominating and Corporate Governance Committee have nominated Mr. Ward to fill Mr. Cademartori's seat on the Board.
-After the Meeting, the Board expects to appoint Mr. Ward to the Compensation Committee upon his election to the Board and select a new chairman of the Compensation Committee.
 The Compensation Committee determines compensation for KCAP Financial's executive officers, in addition to administering the Company's equity compensation plans.
 The Compensation Committee Charter, as approved by the Board, can be found in the Corporate Governance section of the Company's website at www.kcapfinancial.com.